gtalarico/gtalarico.com/content/stuff/1-m-sf-month.md

 draft = false
 +++

-#### Description

 By [Andrew Heumann](http://andrewheumann.com) and Gui Talarico, WeWork

-At WeWork, custom technology infrastructure underlies every part of the process of opening a new space: through real estate sourcing, due diligence, programming, project management, design, construction, and the final operations of the finished location.
-This digital toolchain supports efficiency, consistency, design quality, and continuous improvement through research.
+_At WeWork, custom technology infrastructure underlies every part of the process of opening a new space: through real estate sourcing, due diligence, programming, project management, design, construction, and the final operations of the finished location.
+This digital toolchain supports efficiency, consistency, design quality, and continuous improvement through research._

-In this talk, we will walk through the lifecycle of a WeWork project — and the custom platforms and tools that support it —  from the perspective of three different teams within the company: Design Technology, Construction Technology, and Fundamental Research.
+_In this talk, we will walk through the lifecycle of a WeWork project — and the custom platforms and tools that support it —  from the perspective of three different teams within the company: Design Technology, Construction Technology, and Fundamental Research._

 #### Links